Andreas251/CPDP/README.md

 # SleepDataPipeline

-This repository can be used to transform raw PSG data to a standardized HDF5 file.
+This repository can be used to transform most PSG datasets to a standardized HDF5 file.

-For example, ABC can be transformed by executing:

-d = SleepDataPipeline.Abc(None, raw data directory, target directory)

-"None" can be changed to a number, indicating how many number of subjects is needed, if one needs a proof-of-concept or test dataset.
+Configuration is specified in conf.yaml - the below example transforms EESM:

+parameters:
+ scale_and_clip: True
+ output_sample_rate: 128
+target_path:
+ "/my/target/output/path"
+datasets:
+ - name: Eesm
+   path: "/path/to/eesm/data/"

+Datasets is a list, so multiple datasets can be transformed in the same execution.

+# Available datasets
+Available datasets and their correct datapath:

+ABC